ikebros/alx-system_engineering-devops/0x00-shell_basics/README.md

  10-back: changes the working directory to the previous one.

  11-lists: list all files in current working directory and the parent of the working directory and the /boot directory in the long format.

+12-file_type: prints the file type of the file named iamafile in the /tmp directory